 This website takes every precaution to protect our users’ information.
 When users submit sensitive information via the website, we take great effort to ensure their information is protected both online and offline.
-When our registration/donor form asks users to enter sensitive information (such as credit card number and/or social security number), that information is encrypted and is protected with the best encryption software we are aware of in the industry – SSL.
+When our registration/donor form asks users to enter sensitive information (such as credit card number), that information is encrypted and is protected with the best encryption software we are aware of in the industry – SSL.

 Supplementation of Information